 With the rising cost of rent in Northern Michigan, you might be thinking this year is finally the year you’re going to buy a home.
 This is an exciting time for anyone, but there’s one big thing that stands between you and your dream of owning: a mortgage.
+(Click here to see Northern Michigan's finest collection of ski-in/ski-out vacation rentals)

 While you might feel financially ready to take on a mortgage, it’s ultimately up to the lender to deem you responsible and financially stable.
 One of the ways they do that is to take a peek into your credit history.
 Maxing out your credit card in college or forgetting to pay a bill here and there might not seem like a big deal at the time, but it could come back to haunt you later in life when trying to apply for a large loan.
+(Click here to see all Northern Michigan Waterfront Lifestyle Homes for Sale)

 If you've been informed you have imperfect credit and need to boost your FICO score fast, here are a few things you can try: